top of page

 Darcy Chiasson, an RMT since 2008, joined the CMTCA Board in 2022.
 Darcy brings extensive knowledge of massage therapy practice and education, as well providing Maritime and French-Canadian perspectives.
 Working as a massage therapy instructor in Saint John, New Brunswick, Darcy has spent the past decade sharing his passion for the profession with his students.
 As the massage therapy Program Coordinator at Eastern College, he helps guide the program through the accreditation process, and especially enjoys developing curricula.

-Darcy is the Chair of the College of Massage Therapists of New Brunswick Complaints Committee and the Association of New Brunswick Massage Therapists Assault Prevent and Education Committee, giving him extensive experience in addressing challenges within the profession.
+Darcy is the Chair of the College of Massage Therapists of New Brunswick Complaints Committee and the Association of New Brunswick Massage Therapists Assault Prevention and Education Committee, giving him extensive experience in addressing challenges within the profession.
 His committee involvement has also provided opportunities to develop and present continuing education workshops for RMT’s.
 Away from the world of massage therapy, Darcy’s love of teaching is also evident in his role as a volunteer tutor at a Teen Resource Center.

 Darcy considers himself lucky to work part time as an RMT and full time as an educator, because the only career he loves more than massage therapy is teaching it!